tgalopin-archive/LegGoogleChartsBundle/Resources/doc/cache.md

 Using cache with the CacheEngine
 ================================

-The GoogleChartsImage tool is very cool and fasyt, but for some reason, you may want to cache the chart images.
+The Google ChartsImage tool is very cool and fast, but for some reason, you may want to cache the chart images.
 Fortunately, the LegGoogleChartsBundle provides a useful CacheEngine to do that for you.